Dynamical generation of scalar mass in two Higgs doublet model under Yukawa interactions: Field Propagators

-In the model, the second Higgs field differs from the SM Higgs field due to different renormalized masses and couplings.
+The second Higgs field differs from the SM Higgs field due to different renormalized masses and couplings.
 Hence, particularly for masses in the vicinity of the SM Higgs mass, it is expected to have similar behavior within numerical fluctuations.
 The propagators are shown in figures \ref{fig:h2prs1}-\ref{fig:h2prs2}.
 There are no considerable cutoff effects, as is the case with the SM Higgs propagators.
 However, a certain dependence on $m_{H}$ is observed in the propagators which is relatively stronger for $m_{H} < m_{h}$ and weakens as $m_{H}$ approaches $m_{h}$.
-The two Higgs propagators have similar behavior for $m_{H} \simeq m_{h}$ which validates the implementation of the algorithms.
-For $m_{H} = 1$ TeV dependence on couplings is lost since the bare mass of the second Higgs dominates the contributions in the propagators, hence, rendering it a tree level structure up to the renormalization dependent term.
-The propagators are suppressed for such a large renormalized mass which is expected for the case of dominant tree level contribution in the propagator.
+The two Higgs propagators have similar behavior for $m_{H} \simeq m_{h}$ which also verifies implementation of the algorithms.
+For $m_{H} = 1$ TeV dependence on couplings is lost since the bare mass of the second Higgs field dominates in contribution to the propagators rendering it practically a tree level structure up to the renormalization dependent term.
+The propagators are relatively suppressed in the low momentum region for larger bare mass which is expected for the case of dominant tree level contribution to the propagator.

 The scalar singlet propagators are shown in figures \ref{fig:sprs1}-\ref{fig:sprs2}.
-As argued in above, cutoff effects are evident on the propagators \footnote{There may also be contributions from the numerical interpolation performed during renormalization of the scalar propagators.
-In order to suppress these effects, resolution in momentum is kept at its highest feasible value.}.
+As argued above, cutoff effects are evident on the propagators \footnote{There may also be contributions from the numerical interpolation performed during renormalization of the scalar propagators.
+In order to suppress these effects, resolution in momentum is kept at its highest, given the available resources.}.
 The overall behavior is that for higher couplings, particularly $\lambda_{2}$ since $m_{h}$ is kept fixed, the propagators are enhanced depending upon the second Higgs mass $m_{H}$.
 As $m_{H}$ increases, this effect tends to disappear in favor of a tree level structure, as is the case for the other field propagators.
 The scalar propagators suffer strongly from the cutoff effects despite that both Higgs propagators are not effected to such an extent.
-It implies that the cutoff effects must show up in at least one of the other calculated quantities other than the two Higgs propagators.
+It implies that the cutoff effects must show up in at least one of the calculated quantities other than the two Higgs propagators.
+The field propagators are found monotonically decreasing and without containing any peculiarities such as zero crossing.